bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mccowan.md

 **John McCowan** was a Scottish physicist who was a pioneer in the study of fluid mechanics and  wave theory.

 ### Mathematical Profile (Excerpt):
-* William and Mary had been married in Glasgow on 21 March 1862, and John was their first child.
-* William McCowan's father, also named John McCowan like his grandson, had also been a tailor in Bridge of Allan.
-* In a letter written to his sister on 29 April 1869, when his grandson was six years old, John McCowan Senior paints a picture of what Bridge of Allan was like.
 * John McCowan attended the University of Glasgow, taking classes in Latin and Greek in Session 1879-80.
 * In fact references to McCowan in the Minutes of the Edinburgh Mathematical Society in 1885 wrongly put M.A. after his name instead of B.Sc.
 He had already taken some M.A. courses and in 1883 he was taking further M.A. courses, being the best student in Second Year Mathematics.
 * After graduating with a B.Sc., McCowan was awarded the Thomson Experimental Scholarship for Session 1883-84.